isomerpages/moe-northbrookssec/_admissions/2026 Sec One Posting Matters/FAQs.md

 <summary><strong>12.
 What do I need to do if my child/ward is offered a third language?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>A Letter of Offer will be sent to you via PG.
-Parents/guardians must then
+<p>A Letter of Offer will be sent to you via Parent Gateway.
+Parents/guardians
-register online at MOELC (<a href="https://www.moelc.moe.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">https://www.moelc.moe.edu.sg/</a>) to accept the offer.
+must then register online at MOELC (<a href="https://www.moelc.moe.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">https://www.moelc.moe.edu.sg/</a>) to accept the offer.
 There is no need to report to a language centre.</p>
 </div>
 </details>